NFDI4Chem/ts-backend-2.0-common/README.md

 - `/ontologies`: returns all ontologies metadata.
 The returned object is a JSON array. (look at: `ontology.js`)

-- `/ontology/:id`: returns metadata (json format) about one ontology based on Id.
+- `/ontologies/:id`: returns metadata (json format) about one ontology based on Id.

+- `/ontologies/chemistry`: returns metadata about chemistry ontologies

+### Dockers

+- `backend2.0`: container for backend API services